Writer Beware logo

 Throughout the appeals process, Edit Ink continued to operate.
 Many questionable agents continued to refer manuscripts, and Aardvark Literary Agents (one of Edit Ink’s original bogus agencies) was taken over by co-defendant Kelley Culmer so it could go on functioning as a conduit for Edit Ink referrals.
 Business was dwindling, however–in part as a result of media attention, but largely because of spreading word in the then relatively new environment of the Internet.
 Once the appeal was denied, the thrill was gone.
 In August 1999, Appel and Sterrs closed Edit Ink’s doors for good.

-For more on editors and editing services, see the Independent Editors page.
+For more on editors and editing services, see Writer Beware’s Independent Editors page.

 Helping Hand Literary Services/Janet Kay & Associates

 Helping Hand Literary Services was run by husband-and-wife team George Harrison Titsworth and Janet Kay Titsworth in San Angelo, Texas.
-The agency sought clients by placing ads like this one in free weekly papers such as Pennysaver:
+The agency, which operated in the late 1990s and early 2000s, sought clients by placing ads like this one in free weekly papers such as Pennysaver:

 WRITERS WANTED by literary agent that specializes in getting unpublished writers published.
 Fiction, non-fiction, poetry, children’s.
 Free evaluation.
 Helping Hand Literary Services.

-Like most fee-charging literary agencies, Helping Hand accepted anyone who was willing to pay the fee, and invested little effort in researching appropriate publishers.
-The agency quickly became notorious among editors and their assistants bombarded with inappropriate, substandard material.
+This wasn’t how it worked even in pre-digital days.
+There was also the fact that, like most fee-charging literary agencies, Helping Hand accepted anyone who was willing to pay the fee and invested little effort in researching appropriate publishers.
+The agency quickly became notorious among editors and their assistants thanks to a deluge of inappropriate, substandard material.
 Some editors went so far as to contact Helping Hand and forbid it to send any more submissions.
-Needless to say, no publishing offers ever materialized.

 Despite the name change, complaints continued to flood in.
-Eventually, the San Angelo police department took notice.
-In 2002 an investigation was opened, culminating in February 2004 with a raid on the Titsworths’ home.
+Eventually, the San Angelo, Texas police department took notice.
+An investigation was opened, culminating in February 2004 with a raid on the Titsworths’ home.
 Manuscripts and supporting materials, many in unopened envelopes, were seized and placed in evidence–enough of them to fill two 8′ x 11′ jail cells.
-Not seized were the Titsworths, who had fled just before the raid.
+Not seized: the Titsworths, who had fled just before the raid.

 A warrant was issued.
 In September 2004 the Titsworths were finally captured–in part because, like many literary scammers, they were unable to resist a repeat performance.
 They set up a new fee-charging agency called Harrison & Co, whose website included some of the distinctive verbiage that had been on the Helping Hand/Janet Kay website, and whose intake materials were identical.
 Writer Beware and another watchdog group, Preditors & Editors, spotted the similarities and alerted the San Angelo police, who were able to track the Titsworths down and bring them in.